NovaLogicDev/kotlin-native/COCOAPODS.md

 ### Current Limitations

- - If a Kotlin/Native uses some CocoaPods library, its build must be executed from an Xcode project.
+ - If a Kotlin/Native module uses some CocoaPods library, its build must be executed from an Xcode project.
+ Otherwise the CocoaPods library cannot be resolved by the Kotlin/Native infrastructure.
  - [Subspecs](https://guides.cocoapods.org/syntax/podspec.html#group_subspecs) are not supported.